Top 6 Things to do on Your Amalfi Coast Vacation

 The Amalfi Coast of Italy, located in the Campania region and spanning 30 miles South of Naples, is one of the top European vacation destinations.
 Travelers can hike in the hills above the Mediterranean, sail between the islands, drink wine and limoncello, or visit ancient ruins and cultural sites.
 The Amalfi Coast offers every type of traveler a dream vacation.

 The best time to plan your Italy vacation is late spring, summer, and early fall.
-However, in June, July, and August you will be battling crowds of tourists travelling through Italy.
+However, in June, July, and August you will be battling crowds of tourists traveling through Italy.
 During the high season, book your accommodations and restaurant reservations well in advance.

 Here are the top six things to do while touring the Amalfi coast: